top of page

 I, Human: Becoming Visible

-This project brings together creative practitioners of East and Southeast Asian (ESEA) descents and participants from the university and community.
+This project brings together creative practitioners of East and Southeast Asian (ESEA) descent and participants from the university and community.
 The participants will jointly research, develop and produce films, performances and plays that challenge anti-ESEA racism, which has seen an exponential surge since early 2020 because of the Covid-19 pandemic in the UK.

 What's Wrong with Miss Saigon